IAbdulHamid13/AutomatedJudgeSystem/README.md

 ## Changes made from last commit

-- Refined tests for Methods so that access modifiers can be tested for
+- Refined tests for Attributes so that access modifiers can now be tested for

-- Created MyInterface.java for testing interfaces

-- Modified App.java for testing Method access modifiers
+- Modified App.java for testing Attribute access modifiers

 ## Next tasks

-- Make access modifiers for attributes and constructors testable
+- Make access modifiers for constructors testable

-- Add functionality for testing for if a property is public/private/protected/abstract/final
+- Add functionality to test for return values (where test parameters are entered)

 - Add functionality to check for if a property is a class or an interface